Kiannnnnnnnnnn/DSAV/README.md

 # DSAV
-Project DSAV (Data Science & Analytics for Verse) provides a large amount of tools for UEFN developers to analyze data structures in Verse using descriptive statistics, visualization tools and simulated distributions.
-It can be used in programming language Verse, a similar language to Python, which unlike Python allows developers to analyze events and player behavior within a game session.
+Project DSAV (Data Science & Analytics for Verse) provides machine learning tools for UEFN game-developers to analyze data structures in Verse (a new, integrated Python-like program) using descriptive statistics, visualization tools and simulated distributions.
+This allows developers to analyze events and player behavior within game sessions, or collect and export data smoothly into other coding systems.

 The DSAV module allows developers to:
  - Gather insights about player experience